HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 ## 3. Generating new XRISM-Xtend images and exposure maps

+The XRISM-Xtend data have now been prepared for scientific use, with the most important output being the cleaned event list(s); remember that one observation can produce **two** cleaned event lists if Xtend was operating in a windowed or burst mode.

+We will now demonstrate how to generate new XRISM-Xtend data products tailored to your scientific needs.
+Images and exposure maps can be generated for the entire field-of-view (FoV), rather than having to focus on a particular source, so we will start with them.

 ### Converting energy bounds to channel bounds

-The data products we generate in this section can all benefit from selecting events from within a specific energy range.
+The data products we generate in this section (and the next) can all benefit from selecting events from within a specific energy range.
 This might be because your source of interest only emits in a narrow energy range, and you don't care about the rest, or because different mechanisms emit at different energies, and you wish to separate them.